numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 especially inheritance.

-Note that subclassing may be a possible mechanism to extend the datatypes in the future, however, most not to implement new datatypes but rather to allow specialized implementations such as a GPU float64 subclassing a NumPy float64.
+Note that subclassing may be a possible mechanism to extend the datatypes in the future; not necessarily to implement new datatypes but rather to allow specialized implementations such as a GPU float64 subclassing a NumPy float64.